ABC Organic Gardener Magazine latest issue magazine cover.

 Looking for flowering plants for your spring garden?
 Justin Russell suggests adding these four bright blooms - they'll bring both colour and pollinators to your patch!

-These flowering plants will add colour to your garden, as well as attract bees and other beneficial insects and birds.
+These flowering plants will add colour to your garden this spring, as well as attract bees and other beneficial insects and birds.

 Great yellow coneflower (pictured above)